Cry Chicago

-Cry Chicago (originally ¡Viva América! and also released as The Mafia Mob, La vera storia di Frank Mannata) is a 1969 Spanish-Italian crime film directed by the Catalan film director Javier Setó (in the credit Saviero Seto), starring Jeffrey Hunter, Guglielmo Spoletini, Eduardo Fajardo, Víctor Israel, Pier Angeli, Margaret Lee and Gogó Rojo.
+Cry Chicago (originally ¡Viva América! and also released as The Mafia Mob, La vera storia di Frank Mannata) is a 1969 Spanish-Italian crime film directed by the Catalan film director Javier Setó (in the credit Saviero Seto), starring Jeffrey Hunter in his final film appearance, Guglielmo Spoletini, Eduardo Fajardo, Víctor Israel, Pier Angeli, Margaret Lee and Gogó Rojo.

 Plot

 After the Great Depression Francesco Mannata started out to America from Sicily to his brother Salvatore in Chicago.
 Francesco takes the name Frank Mannata and with Salvatore and their sister, Rosella organized a mafia empire.
 The mafia war breaks out between the Sicilian Mannatas and the Italo-Irish O'Connor-Messina gangs.
 Many people die in the conflicts (including Salvatore and Rose); finally, Frank Mannata is killed by the minor gangster Dr. MacDonald.